 The Company provides certain severance and termination benefits as outlined in the offer letters with each of our current executive officers.
 In general, if a current executive officer is terminated "without Cause" and without a Change in Control, they will receive severance benefits equal to 12 months of annual base salary plus their annual non-equity target reward opportunity.
+However, if either of Messrs.
+Jennings or Weatherholt is terminated "without Cause" and without a Change in Control within six months of the hiring of Mr. Saligram, then they will receive an additional six months annual base salary and an additional 50% of their respective annual non-equity target reward opportunity.
 Any severance benefits will be subject to the current executive officer executing the Company's release of claims.
 Additionally, Mr. Saligram will also be required to execute the Company's standard restrictive covenants agreement.